tradesouthwest/twosides/readme.txt

 List your comments as opinions or views on two separate sides of the page.

 == Features ==
-* Pro Con styled comments
+* Pro / Con styled comments
 * One type goes to the left of page and the other to the right
+* Set background colors for comments and opener buttons
+* One button opens positive comments and the other opens negative
+* You can name comments anything you want in admin panel. (pro/con, upside/downside, etc.)

 == Installation ==